sedmicha/ipfixcol2/src/plugins/intermediate/filter/README.rst

 Commonly used values can be mapped to a name using the `mappings.xml` file, for example the name `http` when used in an expression `port http` can refer to the value 80.
 These names can have different meanings depending on the IPFIX field they're being compared with.
+The default location of the mappings file is `/etc/libfds/system/mappings.xml`.

 Example configuration